cwi-dis/igor/igor/std-plugins/_fitbit/readme.md

 You should own a [Fitbit](http://www/fitbit.com) device.
 Only the Fitbit Aria scale has been tested.

+Visit the page `/plugin/_fitbit/page/setup.html` to register your instance of Igor with the _fitbit.com_ cloud API.

+### Manual registration

+If the _setup.html_ page does not work you can do manual setup.
 You should register your Igor as an application at <https://dev.fitbit.com/apps/new>.
 You will probably have to register yourself as a Fitbit developer before you can do this.
 There is one parameter that you need to specify on the registration page that is crucial you get right: the _Callback URL_.
 This is where an Igor user is redirected to after giving permission and must be correct.
 If your Igor runs on `igor.local` port `9333` the URL you must use is `http://igor.local:9333/plugin/_fitbit/auth2`.